-The Swedish Abortion Act came into force 40 years ago, giving women the right to decide for themselves whether they wanted to end a pregnancy in the first eighteen weeks.
+The Swedish Abortion Act came into force in 1974, giving women the right to decide for themselves whether they wanted to end a pregnancy in the first eighteen weeks.
 Since then, abortion procedures have become more effective, safe, accepted and accessible.

 The fact that a prestigious university such as Karolinska Institutet is conducting research on abortion is very important from a global perspective according to Kristina Gemzell Danielsson, Professor of Obstetrics and Gynaecology at Karolinska Institutet, Senior Consultant at the Women's Clinic at Karolinska University Hospital as well as Head of the WHO Collaborating Centre for Research in Human Reproduction.